thewrongjames/stern-gerlach/readme.md

 - If the beams go to the same place they can't be distinguished, and the measurement doesn't disrupt the other ones.
 - Rust ownership is going to make things complicated, in ways I don't currently understand.
 - I may need to design the structure of data as I go.

-## To Do

-- Create github repository and link it in the `Cargo.toml`.